reidbraswell1/notes/README.md

 <hr/>

 #### <a id="definition">WebService -</a>
-* Enables communucation between applications on the web.
+* enables communucation between applications on the web.
+* provides a standard protocol/format for communication.

 [Back](../../tree/master)